It is with sadness that we report the death of Max Geuter, see Obituaries

-Welcome To European Veterans Fencing!
+Welcome To European Veterans Fencing

 From its tentative beginning in 1991 the European Veterans Fencing movement has gone from strength to strength.
 European Team Championships are held in even numbered years and individual Championships in odd numbered years.
 These championships, though hotly contested, are always conducted in the spirit of fair-play and comradeship.
 Many participants are delighted to rediscover old friendships and make new acquaintances during the events.

 Veterans Fencing in Europe is recognised by the European Fencing Confederation (EFC/CFE) and a Veterans Commission within the EFC has been formed.
+There are opportunities for veteran fencers to compete throughout Europe throughout the year at regional and national competitions.

 We are Fencers - We are Veterans - We are Europeans- We are Friends